matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 frustrated with a bunch of limitations in what I was using.

 And you can call them problems, and I am going to call them the problems of programming.
-And I have ordered them here -- I hope you can read that.
-Can you read it?
-Yeah, OK.
 I have ordered them here in terms of severity.
 And severity manifests itself in a couple of ways.
 Most important, cost.
 What is the cost of getting this wrong?
 At the very top you have the domain complexity, about which you could do nothing.
 This is just the world.
 It is as complex as it is.

-But the very next level is the where we start programming.
+But the very next level is where we start programming.
 We look at the world and say, "I have got an idea about how this is, and how it is supposed to be, and how my program can be effective about addressing it".
 And the problem is, if you do not have a good idea about how the world is, or you cannot map that well to a solution, everything downstream from that is going to fail.
 There is no surviving this misconception problem.
 And the cost of dealing with misconceptions is incredibly high.

-So then there is 10x, a full order of magnitude reduction in severity before we get to this set of problems I think are more in the domain of what programming languages can help with.
+So then there is this 10x, a full order of magnitude reduction in severity, before we get to this set of problems I think are more in the domain of what programming languages can help with.
 And because you can read these, they are all going to come up in a second as I go through each one on some slide, so I am not going to read them all out right now.

 But importantly, there is another break where we get to _trivialisms_ of problems in programming.
 Like typos and just being inconsistent.
 Like, you thought you are going to have a list of strings and you put